ooni/backend-documentation/backend_documentation.md

         style X fill:#eeffee
 ```

+> **note**
+> When deploying files or updating files already existing on the hosts it can be useful to add a note e.g. "Deployed by ansible, see <role_name>".
+> This helps track down how files on the host were modified and why.

 ## Creating new playbooks runbook
 This runbook describe how to add new runbooks or modify existing runbooks to support new hosts.